FixBD/Educare/README.md

 ### How to use the plugin

 This plugin is set up everything clearly and simply.
 So, you can easily manage this plugin features.
-Currently, there are six (6) main futures available for Admin:
+Currently, there are six (**7**) main Features available for Admin:
-1. View Results
+0. View Results
-2. Add Results
+0. Add Results
-3. Import Results
+0. Import Results
-4. Update Results
+0. Update Results
+0. Grading Systems
-5. Settings Results
+0. Settings Results

 One (1) of them for Admin & Users/Students:
-6. Front end results table
+7. Front end results table

 #### 1. View Results